Edition for Web Developers — Last Updated 3 June 2023

 Append the following session history synchronous navigation steps involving navigable to traversable:

-Finalize a same-document navigation given traversable, navigable, historyEntry, and entryToReplace.
+Finalize a same-document navigation given traversable, navigable, historyEntry, entryToReplace, historyHandling, and userInvolvement.

 Invoke WebDriver BiDi fragment navigated with navigable's active browsing context and a new WebDriver BiDi navigation status whose id is navigationId, url is url, and status is "complete